Best Forced Reset Triggers & Super Safeties 2026: Buyer's Guide

 - +Anti-walk pins included

 Watch Out For:Incompatible with LaRue MBT-2S, CMC Single Stage, and Rise Armament RA-140 triggers.
 Like all FRS systems, it requires practice to master the ARC mode.
 The learning curve is slightly steeper than full FRT triggers since you're working with your existing trigger feel.
-That said, the Arc Fire is notably less finicky than the Atrius FRS.
-While some tuning and tinkering may still be needed depending on your setup, users consistently report the Arc Fire is easier to get running reliably out of the box.
+That said, the V2 is notably less finicky than V1 and the Atrius FRS, and users running pre-release units consistently report it cycles cleaner right out of the box.
+Day-one stock is limited and AS Designs blocks shipping to 15 restricted states plus DC.

 Best FRS Selector — Smoothest operation, widest platform support